Othernet-Project/librarian/docs/source/developers/components_exports.rst

 Each component may have one or more members that belong to one of the CMGs.
 The CMGs are also known as component member type.

-All members from all components that belong to the same group comprise that group.
+A single component group consists of all members of the same type from all components.
 Although this may sound simple enough, it is worth keeping in mind that it *is* possible to step on other component's assets/templates/databases if you are not careful, as members are not namespaced.
 For example, if component A has a template named 'foo', and component B also has that template, the last component's template will always take precendece and override any previously found templates of the same name.
 Also, keep in mind that overriding templates in this way *intentionally* is also a bad idea, as the override order is an implementation detail that may change in future without notice.

 Component configuration file
 ----------------------------